AlanFoster/ruby_http2/README.md

 $ SSLKEYLOGFILE=$(pwd)/sslkeylogfile ruby examples/example.rb --host example.com --port 443 --ssl --http2
 ```

+## ipv4 / ipv6

+When resolving hostnames you can specify the address family to preference:

+- `-4` / `--ipv4` - Resolve names to IPv4 addresses
+- `-6` / `--ipv6` - Resolve names to IPv6 addresses

 ## SSLKEYLOGFILE

 If running with Ruby 3.2 - this tool honors curl's `SSLKEYLOGFILE` semantics, which allows for dissecting HTTPS/tls traffic with wireshark etc: